Kodehawa/imageboard-api/README.md

 # ImageBoard API
  [ ![Download](https://api.bintray.com/packages/kodehawa/maven/imageboard-api/images/download.svg) ](https://bintray.com/kodehawa/maven/imageboard-api/_latestVersion)

-ImageBoard API is a simple asynchronous API wrapper around
-    the most popular danbooru-compatible imageboard APIs.
+ImageBoard API is a simple asynchronous Java API wrapper around  the most popular danbooru-compatible imageboard APIs.

 The interface also supports other types of custom boards given a little tweaking.
+Releases are published in [Bintray](https://bintray.com/kodehawa/maven/imageboard-api/_latestVersion).

 This helps you craft requests to most of the danbooru-compatible imageboards (boorus) that exist out there.